nevrome/mobest/README.md

 permutations. `mobest::fold_probabilities_per_group` is a convenient function to combine these to a single, merged probability grid of class `mobest_locatefold`.
 The folding operation can be set in the argument `folding_operation`, where the default is a simple sum.
+Again, in the default setting, the output probabilities are normalized per permutation.

 ``` r
 mobest::fold_probabilities_per_group(locate_product)